William Thompson Peters: Early life

-Peters was born on May 30, 1805 to John T. Peters, a judge of the Connecticut Supreme Court, and Elizabeth Peters.
+William Thompson Peters was born on May 30, 1805, in Hebron, Connecticut, to Elizabeth (née Caulkins) and John Thompson Peters.
+His father was a judge of the Connecticut Supreme Court.
+His uncle was Connecticut governor John Samuel Peters.
 He entered Yale College from his father's residence in Hartford.
 He graduated from Yale in 1825.
+He stayed in New Haven and studied medicine under William Tully.
+He graduated from Yale Medical School with a Doctor of Medicine in 1830.